Robert Berdella: Death

-Shortly after, the judge at his trial, Alvin Randall, was informed of Berdella's death.
+Shortly after, the judge at Berdella's trial, Alvin Randall, was informed of his death.
 In response, Randall sarcastically remarked: "Couldn't have happened to a nicer guy."

 According to published reports, although Berdella had a depressive personality disorder, he was also a diagnosed sexual sadist who gained extreme sexual excitation from the humiliation, pain, and torture to which he had subjected his victims.
 Moreover, despite his claims to journalists whom he had contacted in the years of his incarceration, Berdella never expressed any degree of remorse for his actions and tersely referred to his victims as "play toys" in an interview he granted shortly before his death.